 My dad is a chef.
 So naturally, you would think I would be the one to bring in the best recipes to my marriage.

-Not kidding!
-Friends, this wing sauce is about to change your life!
+No kidding!
+Friends, this buffalo wing sauce is about to change your life.
 (Even my dad, the chef, approves!)
-It only contains FOUR ingredients!
-You can also use this sauce on buffalo chicken pizza.
+It only contains FOUR ingredients.
+You can also use this sauce on Buffalo Chicken Pizza or Buffalo Chicken Potatoes.

-- It’s healthier than store-bought.
+- It’s healthier than store bought.
 Yep, I’m pulling THAT card on you.
-Anytime you make a recipe at home, you can be certain it’s going to be better for you.
+Anytime you make a recipe at home, you can be certain it’s going to be better for you, because…

 - It can be made with what you already have on hand.
 I have no doubt you have the ingredients needed in your pantry right now.

 - You can make as much as you need.
-As written, this recipe makes a lot of wing sauce.
+As written, making this homemade buffalo sauce creates A LOT of wing sauce.
 But you can easily halve this recipe if you need less.

 - Ketchup.
 I know.
-Ketchup in buffalo wing sauce?!
-This replaces the typical vinegar/Worcestershire sauce you need to make legit buffalo sauce.
+Ketchup in a buffalo sauce recipe?!
+This replaces the typical vinegar and Worcestershire sauce you need to make legit buffalo sauce.
 It’s my husband’s secret ingredient!

-The first time I made this, I asked Mr. Crumbs for instructions.
+The first time I made this, I asked Mr. Crumbs for instructions on his homemade buffalo sauce recipe.
 Here’s what he told me:

 “Dump the entire bottle of hot sauce in a pan.
 Then squirt ketchup until it peeks out the top.
 Add the butter.
 Wait, then add a spoonful of cornstarch with a smaller spoonful of water and you’re done.”

-Thankfully, I’ve learned to decipher his code and get a few more details so this awesome sauce can be replicated elsewhere.
+Thankfully, I’ve learned to decipher his code and get a few more details so this awesome sauce for buffalo wings can be replicated elsewhere.

 Step 1.
-Mix hot sauce, ketchup, and butter in a small saucepan.
+Mix hot sauce, ketchup, and butter in a small saucepan over medium heat.
 (Melting the butter separately isn’t necessary.)

 Step 2.
-Add a cornstarch/water mixture to thicken the sauce.
+Stir in the cornstarch/water mixture and let simmer to thicken the sauce.

-In the rare event, you have leftover sauce, you can store it in an airtight container or a mason jar in the refrigerator for 3-4 days.
 Once it chills, the saturated fat from the butter will cause it to thicken.
-You can warm it up in a saucepan before using it on your next favorite buffalo chicken recipe.
+You can warm the sauce up in a saucepan to thin it back out before using it on your favorite buffalo chicken recipe.

-Here are a few of our favorite recipes that you can use with tasty buffalo wing sauce:
+Here are a few of our favorites that you can use with this tasty buffalo chicken dipping sauce recipe:

 - Buffalo Chicken Bacon Ranch Salad